ivogeorg/ce-learning-progression-003-screensavers-part3/learning-progression-with-la-schema.md

 One of the first large `[<cept>]`_open-source_ projects, and still one of the most popular, is the [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel), which is the basis for all Linux-based `[<cept>]`_operating systems_.
 Git was developed to coordinate its highly-distributed multi-person development.
 Just take a look at the number of commits to Linus Torvalds' [Linux kernel repository on Github](https://github.com/torvalds/linux) to get an idea of the scope of the project and the complexity of its maintenance.

-This step asks you to install the `[<cept>]`_command-line_ [Git client](https://git-scm.com/), a program which can work with remote servers where Git repositories are maintained.
-Github is the largest such server.

-##### Git remote and local

 We are already working with Git.
-You are reading a Markdown file in a private repostory which is owned the course staff and was created specifically for you.
+You are reading a Markdown file in a _private_ Github repostory which is owned by the course staff and was created specifically for you.
 You have been added as an `[<cept>]`_outside collaborator_ and given full member access to the repository.
-You can create files, modify files, and make comments.
+You and the course staff can create files, modify files, and make comments.

+##### Git remote and local

 Working directly with the Github website, we are using Git only _indirectly_, because all Git operations are handled for us by Github.
-To learn Git, we need to take our code out of Github for a bit, and look at the underlying Git operations performed on it.
+To learn Git, we need to take our code out of Github and look at the underlying Git operations performed on it on a _local_ `[<cept>]`_clone_ of the repository.

+This step asks you to install the `[<cept>]`_command-line_ [Git client](https://git-scm.com/), a program which can work with _remote_ servers where Git repositories are maintained.
+Github is the largest such server.

+Each save is a commit...

+Distributed => Remote (main), local (individual)

 scenarios
+1. Github only
+2. Github and local

-`git-repos`
+   - `git-repos`
+3. Local to Github

 commits